justdataplease/medium-sky/Readme.md

 If you rerun without changing the -l parameter (--limit) then the local picle file will be used and not Medium API. <br>
 To test this case you can run the following file to generate output for sample users (Local *.picle files will be used):
     `python run_sample_users.py`
+[OPTIONAL] On every run it will check if we got a response from Openai API for a specific article.
+If we do not have the response
+Openai API will be used and the response will be saved to a <username>_openai_repsonses.csv file.
+If we have a response, then the local file will be used and not Openai API.

 ## Metrics Documentation